Teaching Ratings¶

 Answer: Since the p-value is less than 0.05, we can reject the null hypothesis as there is enough proof that there is a statistical difference in teaching evaluations based on gender.

-Using ANOVA test, does beauty score for instructors differ by age?¶
+Using ANOVA test, do beauty scores vary by age?¶

-The data must be grouped into categories as the one-way ANOVA can't work with continuous variable, then the categories will be teachers that are:
+The data must be grouped into categories as the one-way ANOVA can't work with continuous variable, then the categories will be professors that are:

 - 40 years and younger.